 The University of Richmond – at its foundation and in its everyday practices – elevates the status of white heterosexual cisgender men at the expense of everyone else.

 Not only does this undermine the university’s efforts to diversify its student body, but it also creates a divisive and exclusive campus environment.
-The previous semester reflected this problem well, from its start with UR’s ranking as the to its conclusion with local news coverage of two white male students’ public Snapchat video of a they decorated with swastikas.
+The previous semester reflected this problem well, from its start with UR’s ranking as the ninth most segregated campus to its conclusion with local news coverage of two white male students’ public Snapchat video of a gingerbread house they decorated with swastikas.
 In order to genuinely advance equity and inclusion at UR, the university must recognize and then abolish white cishet male supremacy on campus.

 There are several obvious ways in which the university actively privileges white cishet (cisgender and heterosexual) men.

 First, there is the centrality of “lodge parties” -- hosted by historically white fraternities -- in campus party life.
 These fraternities have resources to host popular events that sororities and historically non-white Greek-life organizations – not to mention other student organizations – lack.
 One critical resource is the minimal presence of campus law enforcement inside of their events.

 Meanwhile, students have told me that black student organizations are regularly required to have a high presence of cops in their events.